-- We have published seven “hydro guides” including HRC’s Relicensing Toolkit (Hydropower Licensing Guide) - a resource that has been widely used by NGOs and other stakeholders.
+- We have published eight “hydro guides” including HRC’s Relicensing Toolkit (Hydropower Licensing Guide) - a resource that has been widely used by NGOs and other stakeholders.
 All of our guides are heavily used by all stakeholders in the hydropower licensing process.

 - We always rely on science and have regularly relied on scientists and technical experts in FERC proceedings.

 - We hosted a conference in 2003 to discuss different approaches for quantifying and evaluating ecologically sustainable flow regimes in hydropower licensing.